Arun1989ninja/PDFConverter/README.md

 * PDF to Word(.docx)
 # About This Repository
-This repository contains source code for developing a  basic pdf converter web application Libraries  may be in various states of development.
-Seeking contributions for all of these libraries:
+This repository contains source code for developing a  basic pdf converter web application .
+Seeking contributions from all for further improvement

 # Note  <h2>:warning: </h2>